ChengHan111/E2VPT/README.md

 # E$^2$VPT: An Effective and Efficient Approach for Visual Prompt Tuning
 ------

 This repository contains the official PyTorch implementation for E$^2$VPT: An Effective and Efficient Approach for Visual Prompt Tuning.
+Our work is based on Visual Prompt Tuning, and we thank the great work of them.

 <!-- ![vpt_teaser](https://github.com/KMnP/vpt/blob/main/imgs/teaser.png) -->

 ## Environment settings

 See `env_setup.sh`

+Note that you need to add a file (which is put in timm_added folder) to timm/models with path `anaconda3/envs/[envs-name]/lib/python3.7/site-packages/timm/models`, and init it in `__init__.py` by adding `from .vision_transformer_changeVK import *`.

 ## Structure of the this repo (key files are marked with 👉):